Aaron-Bopp/TIM/10_Sources/notes_MongoDB and Mongoose.md

 A::
 A cloud based service for MongoDB

 Q:: The following code will create a User model from a userSchema

-`const User = compile(userSchema, mongoose)`
 A::
-false
+`const User = ccompile(userSchema, mongoose)`

 Q:: In mongoose, we can use SQL to restrict search results on Number properties.
 A::
 false